Anatomy

 • Malabar Medical College, Department of Anatomy was established in 2009

-• Primarily a teaching department and responsible for teaching anatomy and guiding 150 Medical, 100 Dental andmany BSc Nursing and paramedical students.
+• Primarily a teaching department and responsible for teaching anatomy and guiding 250 Medical, 100 Dental and many BSc Nursing and Paramedical students.

-• Anatomy taught in three ways : Gross anatomy by cadaver dissection, Microanatomy by projection of histology slides and Embryology using charts and models
+• Anatomy taught in three ways : Gross anatomy by cadaver dissection, Microanatomy by projection of histology slides and Embryology & Medical Genetics using charts, models and specimens of fetuses.

 Academics